joakimkistowski/dockerregistryUI/README.md

 * `REGISTRY_BASIC_AUTH_USER` : User to access registries protected with basic authentication.
 * `REGISTRY_BASIC_AUTH_PASSWORD` : Password to access registries protected with basic authentication.

+Some more examples using the environment variables for different setups can be found in the [deployment examples](#deployment-examples).

 ## Accessing the UI

 The UI can be accessed at http://yourmachine:8080/ (assuming you exposed it at port 8080).
 Accessing it at this root path will immediatly redirect you to http://yourmachine:8080/ui/ .
 Note that the `/ui` path and all nested sub-paths do not collide with the Docker registry API.
 As a result, your proxy could expose both the UI and the registry itself using the same host name.